 Does the finding involve potential non-compliance with regulatory requirements for protection of the reactor pressure vessel (RPV) against fracture (e.g., pressure-temperature limits or pressurized thermal shock issues)?

+If YES ➛ Perform a phase 3 and contact the appropriate technical branch in NRR/DMLR/Vessels and Internals Branch (MVIB).

 If NO, continue.